 The chef’s signature Wagyu Beef Donburi (S$19) comes with a hearty serving of grilled wagyu beef, succulent and savoury for you to relish in.
-Meanwhile, the Salmon Teriyaki Donburi (S$19) is one of their most popular dishes, with tender slabs of salmon liberally doused in classic teriyaki sauce.
+The Fried Ebi Donburi (S$17) is also a must-try, with fresh crispy prawn fritters coated with Panko breadcrumbs and fried till golden brown to blow you away!

 Spoilt for choice?
 Opt for the Fat Sumo Bundle (S$35) exclusive to Oddle, which offers a set for two with a choice of two donburis and two drinks, great for sharing!

 Pioneering a unique all-in-one dining concept, Unlisted Collection’s restaurant Bincho seeks to tie Singapore’s past with the present—a 70-year old mee pok stall by day and Japanese-style dining destination by night.

 One of their signature donburis is the Roasted Beef Don (S$35).
 The star of the dish is their premium Hokkaido wagyu steak, grilled over bincho-tan (Japanese white charcoal) and served with their special in-house sauce.

 They also offer a Roasted Beef and Uni Don (S$40), combining two delicious ingredients to create a tantalising dish that’s impossible to resist, especially for those uni fans out there.

 Branding itself as a modern izakaya (loosely translated as “drinking house”),IKKI Izakaya is a Japanese restaurant serving a wide variety of food and alcohol.